nabing259/covid19_casestudy/README.md

 - Merged datasets (confirmed cases, deaths, recoveries) into a unified time-series format.
 - Cleaned and preprocessed data to handle missing values and anomalies.
 - Computed monthly and daily aggregates per country.
-- Analyzed recovery and death rates, and visualized waves of infection.
+- Analysed recovery and death rates, and visualised waves of infection.
-- Created visualizations using `matplotlib` and `plotly` to show:
+- Created visualisations using `matplotlib` and `plotly` to show:
   - Daily/Monthly new cases
   - Recovery vs Death comparison
   - Top 25 countries per metric